-Step 6, Line 43 and Step 7, Line 48 - The designated agent should compute any credit allowed based on the combined activities of the eligible members and apply it against the combined liability of the eligible members.
+Step 6, Lines 41 and 43, and Step 7, Lines 46 and 48 - The designated agent should compute any credit allowed or recaptured based on the combined activities of the eligible members and apply it against the combined liability of the eligible members.
 For more information, see Illinois Income Tax Regulations, Section 100.5270.

-=Note→ You must make payments on a combined basis under the designated agent's FEIN.
+ENote You must make payments on a combined basis under the designated agent's FEIN.